mhasanmhasan/from-bash-to-go-part-ii/README.md

 hello.PrintTo(os.Stdout)
 ```

-we might think there is something not ideal there.
+we might think this is not ideal.
 Why should a user tell the function to print to standard output?
 Isn't it what most users want most of the time?
 Shouldn't it be the default behavior?

 ### Nil argument